After Twenty Years Summary

 Bob leaves New York to go try his luck in the West and Jimmy decides to stay and becomes a cop.

-The story opens with a cop walking around the deserted streets of New York in the evening, doing his duty, and checking the locks of every establishment and business that he passes by.
+The story opens with a cop walking around the deserted streets of New York in the evening, doing his duty, and checking the locks of every establishment and business he passes by.

 While talking to the cop, the man lights his cigar and in that brief illumination, the cop notices that the man has a pale face, a scar near his right eyebrow, and sharp eyes.
 The glint of a diamond on the man’s scarf tells a lot about his riches, and when he pulls out his diamond-studded watch to check the time, the cop comments that he must have done really well in the West.